dmayerdesign/funk/GOOD_IDEAS.md

 **It all boils down to simplicity.**

-A simple thing is easier to understand and easier to change.
+A simple thing is easier to understand, change, extend, and debug.
 We want things to be simple.

 But how do you simplify something inherently complex like an e-commerce app?